nezaidu/work-at-albert/fullstack/README.md

 Feel free to use your favorite IDE, latest and greatest open source libraries and tools, and any online resource you'd like to solve the problem, as long as you do not copy-paste code.

 # The task
-Your main task is to integrate a web site written in React with a backend in Node.js with the external Star Wars API (https://swapi.py4e.com/)
+Your main task is to integrate a web site written in React with a backend in Node.js with the external Star Wars API (https://swapi.py4e.com/).
+Please use TypeScript.

 1. Create an app from a template or from scratch.
 Use React, Node.js, and TypeScript.
 2. Set up integration with the external Star Wars API from the backend.
 Your frontend should only use the backend using custom APIs.